Pennsylvania

 Licensed Practitioners

-Licensed practitioners may provide behavioral health services through telehealth that are within their scope of practice.
-Practitioners should exercise sound clinical judgement and should not provide services through telehealth when it is clinically not appropriate to do so.
+MA coverage and payment for services provided via telehealth is separate and apart from authorization to engage in telehealth from a professional licensing standpoint.
+Providers using telehealth must remain informed on federal and state statutes, regulations, and guidance regarding telehealth.
+Practitioners should exercise sound clinical judgement and should not provide services through telehealth when it is not clinically appropriate to do so.
 Services delivered using telehealth must comply with all service specific and payment requirements for the service.

 Provider Agencies